 We are responsible taxpayers.
 We manage all our relevant tax filings, domestic and foreign, with accuracy, in good faith, and on time.
 We only pursue tax planning initiatives or adopt filing positions which would not adversely impact the reputation of PwC.
 We apply the Global Tax Code of Conduct to our member firms, and to our partners/ principals and staff, as we apply it to clients.

 The global nature of the business world together with the complexity and competing priorities of national laws, are such that it is not always clear where lines should be drawn.
 Accordingly, the member firms of the PwC network have adopted the Global Tax Code of Conduct to assist their clients, other stakeholders, and their respective partners/principals and staff.

 We respect the privacy and confidentiality of information of our clients, our people, and others with whom we do business.

 We protect personal and other confidential information in all forms.

 We collect, store, use, transmit, and dispose of personal and confidential information in a way that is transparent and promotes trust.
 We gather, use, and keep personal, client, and other confidential information only if we have a legitimate reason to do so.
 Access to this information is provided only as necessary.
 Our duty of confidentiality does not end when we leave PwC; we continue to respect the confidentiality of information even after our departure.

 We all play a role in protecting confidential information entrusted to us in its various forms.

-Regardless of whether confidential information is received verbally, on paper, in an email, or in any other form, our ability to protect its confidentiality is critical to our ability to maintain the trust of our clients, each other, and those with whom we do business.
+Regardless of whether confidential information is received verbally, on paper, in an email, or in any other form, our ability to protect its confidentiality is critical to our ability to maintain the trust of our clients, each other, and

 We use good judgment in the use of social media, and never lose sight of the fact that social media is public media.
 We think before we post.